-The Hearing Officer will convene and conduct a pre-hearing conference and a hearing.
-The pre-hearing conference and the hearing will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
-By default, both the pre-hearing conference and the hearing will be conducted with the Hearing Officer, the parties, the advisors, and other necessary College personnel together in the same physical location.
-However, upon request of either party, the parties will be separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.
-In the Hearing Officer's discretion, the pre-hearing conference and/or the hearing may be conducted virtually, by use of video and audio technology, where all participants participate simultaneously and contemporaneously by use of such technology.
+The Hearing Officer convenes and conducts a pre-hearing conference and a hearing.
+The pre-hearing conference and the hearing are conducted live, with simultaneous and contemporaneous participation by the parties and respective advisors.
+By default, both the pre-hearing conference and the hearing are conducted with the Hearing Officer, the parties, the advisors, and other necessary College personnel together in the same physical location.
+However, upon request of either party, the parties are separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.
+In the Hearing Officer's discretion, the prehearing conference and/or the hearing may be conducted virtually, by use of video and audio technology, where all participants participate simultaneously and contemporaneously by use of such technology.

-While the hearing procedure and rulings from the Hearing Officer will govern the particulars of the hearing, each hearing will include, at a minimum:
+While the hearing procedure and rulings from the Hearing Officer govern the particulars of the hearing, each hearing includes, at a minimum:

-- Opportunity for each party to address the Hearing Officer directly and to respond to questions posed by the Hearing Officer, - Opportunity for each party's advisor to ask directly, orally, and in real time, relevant questions, and follow up questions, of the other party and any witnesses, including questions that support or challenge credibility, - Opportunity for each party to raise contemporaneous objections to testimonial or non-testimonial evidence and to have such objections ruled on by the Hearing Officer and a reason for the ruling provided, - Opportunity for each party to submit evidence that the party did not present during the investigation due to mistake, inadvertence, surprise, or excusable neglect, and the - Opportunity for each party to make a brief closing argument.
+- Opportunity for each party to address the Hearing Officer directly and to respond to questions posed by the Hearing Officer, - Opportunity for each party's advisor to ask directly, orally, and in real time, relevant questions, and follow up questions, of the other party and any witnesses, including questions that support or challenge credibility, - Opportunity for each party to raise contemporaneous objections to testimonial or non-testimonial evidence and to have such objections ruled on by the Hearing Officer and a reason for the ruling provided, - Opportunity for each party to submit evidence the party did not present during the investigation due to mistake, inadvertence, surprise, or excusable neglect, and the - Opportunity for each party to make a brief closing argument.

-Except as otherwise permitted by the Hearing Officer, the hearing will be closed to all persons except the parties, their advisors, the investigator, the Hearing Officer, the Title IX Coordinator, and other necessary College personnel.
-With the exception of the Investigator and the parties, witnesses will be sequestered until such time as their testimony is complete.
-During the hearing, the parties and their advisors will have access to the investigation report and evidence that was transmitted to them.
+Except as otherwise permitted by the Hearing Officer, the hearing is closed to all persons except the parties, advisors, the investigator, the Hearing Officer, the Title IX Coordinator, and other necessary College personnel.
+Except for the Investigator and the parties, witnesses are sequestered until such time as testimonies are complete.
+During the hearing, the parties and advisors have access to the investigation report and evidence that is transmitted.

-While a party has the right to attend and participate in the hearing with an advisor, a party and/or advisor who materially and repeatedly violates the rules of the hearing in such a way as to be materially disruptive may be barred from further participation and/or have their participation limited at the discretion of the Hearing Officer.
-Subject to the minimum requirements specified in this section, the Hearing Officer will have sole discretion to determine the manner and particulars of any given hearing, including with respect to the length of the hearing, the order of the hearing, and questions of admissibility.
-The Hearing Officer will independently and contemporaneously screen questions for relevance, in addition to resolving any contemporaneous objections raised by the parties and will explain the rational for excluding any evidence.
+While a party has the right to attend and participate in the hearing with an advisor, a party and/or advisor who materially and repeatedly violates the rules of the hearing in such a way as to be materially disruptive may be barred from further participation and/or have participation limited at the discretion of the Hearing Officer.
+Subject to the minimum requirements specified in this section, the Hearing Officer has sole discretion to determine the manner and particulars of any given hearing, including with respect to the length of the hearing, the order of the hearing, and questions of admissibility.
+The Hearing Officer independently and contemporaneously screens questions for relevance, in addition to resolving any contemporaneous objections raised by the parties and explains the rational for excluding any evidence.

-The hearing is not a formal judicial proceeding and strict rules of evidence do not apply.
-The Hearing Officer will have discretion to modify the hearing procedure, when good cause exists to do so and provided the minimal requirements specified in this section are met.
+The hearing is not a formal judicial proceeding, and strict rules of evidence do not apply.
+The Hearing Officer has discretion to modify the hearing procedure, when good cause exists to do so and provided the minimal requirements specified in this section are met.